John Hart (Jesuit): Early life

 John Hart was one of five children of William Hart of Eynsham, a recusant.
 In February 1569 John Hart enrolled at the University of Leuven and the following year went to the English College, Douai.
 Around 1574, he left Douai for the English College, Rome.
 His younger brother William also attended the English College in Rome, where he died in 1584.
 His two sisters, Elizabeth and Margaret, became Bridgettine nuns at the Convent of Sion in Rouen.

-John Hart took Roman Catholic minor orders in 1575 and the degree of B.D. in the university of Douay in 1578.
-He was ordained priest on 29 March 1578 in Cambrai.
+John Hart received Catholic minor orders in 1575 and in 1578 was awarded the degree of B.D. in the university of Douay.
+On 29 March 1578 he was ordained priest in Cambrai.
 Shortly thereafter, the College at Douai relocated to Rheims, as did Hart.
-In June 1580 Hart was ordered to the English mission to replace Thomas Goldwell, and Nicholas Morton, both elderly and well-known in England.
+In June 1580 Hart was sent on the English mission to replace Thomas Goldwell, and Nicholas Morton, both elderly and well-known in England.
 Hart, Thomas Cottam, and Humphrey Ely set sail from Dunkirk.
 Unbeknownst to them, the spy Charles Sledd, who had dined with William Allen, had already advised Henry Cobham, English ambassador at Paris, that Allen would soon be sending priests back to England.

 Arrest and reprieves

 Mistaken for someone else, Hart was arrested as soon as he landed at Dover.
 Having identified himself, he was sent in custody to Nonsuch Palace and examined by Francis Walsingham.
-He was paroled on bond for three months, conditioned on his going to Oxford to confer with Protestant theologian John Rainolds.
+He was paroled on bond for three months, conditional upon his going to Oxford to confer with Protestant theologian John Rainolds.
 He was subsequently placed in the Marshalsea Prison, and taken to the Tower of London on 24 December 1580.
 There, after being shown the rack, a frightened Hart was interrogated and gave information concerning a number of Catholics on the Continent, and Allen's theories of how best the Queen might be deposed.

 On 21 November 1581, the day after Edmund Campion's condemnation, Hart was tried with other priests and condemned to death.
 On 1 December 1581 he was to have been executed with Campion, Ralph Sherwin, and Alexander Briant, but when placed on the hurdle he promised to recant, and he was taken back to prison.

 Hart then wrote to Walsingham what was an act of apostasy, a document that has survived.
 He later retracted it.
 What Hart agreed with Walsingham at this point is that he would inform on William Allen, using a claim to having been racked to add to his credibility.
 Hart then retracted the offer, was condemned to die on 28 May 1582, and then was reprieved again.
-It is stated that on 18 March 1582, while in prison, Hart was admitted into the Society of Jesus.
+It is stated that on 18 March 1582, while in prison, Hart was definitively admitted into the Society of Jesus.